spookynerd-jpg/Dead-World-Parade-Player-Facing/First Prism Refracting An Unknown Future Character Sheet.md

 *Class*
 Class Swap: This gift has four sub-gifts.
 You may only have one of such gifts active at a time.
 You can choose which “stance” you take any time you Rest.

-### A Hammer that Smashes Through Deceit

-Greathammer: Your attacks get \-1d6 Accuracy, but deal \+1d6 Damage.
-Fire Affinity: Whenever you Ignite Sulphur to Push an Attack, Gain an additional Fire Vial.
-Enchanted Crush: \[2 Vials\]

 ### A Shield Standing Strong Against the Abyss

 Greatshield: You block 2d3 instead of 1d6